Rogue Valley wineries raise money for fire victims - KOBI-TV NBC5 / KOTI-TV NBC2

-MEDFORD, Ore. – Dozens of Rogue Valley wineries are coming together supporting families affected by the Almeda Fire.
+MEDFORD, Ore. — Two dozen Rogue Valley wineries joined together to raise money for people affected by this year’s devastating fires.

-The program is called Rogue Valley Wine Country Cares, participating wineries are donating at least ten dollars for every bottle of select wines sold.
-In the first few days, the fundraiser has raised over $10,000.
-The Oregon Wine Experience has also said it’ll match up to $5,000 in proceeds donated.
+Local vintners announced Wednesday they’re joining together to launch a relief program called “Rogue Valley Wine Country Cares.”

+“These devastating fires have affected many of our winery members’ employees, friends, and colleagues,” said Executive Director of Rogue Valley Vintners Gina Bianco.
+“The goal of Rogue Valley Wine Country Cares is to bring hope to those hit hardest.
+So many families have lost everything and have no insurance or means to rebuild.”

 - Anchor Valley Wine